-There are hardly any cars in this small Pacific nation but managed to find one during my stay so I could test the hitchhiking.
+There are hardly any cars in this tiny Pacific nation, but I managed to find one during my stay to test the hitchhiking.
 He stopped so I can say it is possible to hitchhike in Tuvalu.

 I hitchhiked in the countryside from my hotel to the nearest town.
 The first car stopped.

 I find it difficult to hitchhike in my country.
-People don’t trust one another as much as in other countries.
-That being said, it is doable, especially if you are willing to wait long enough.
+People don’t seem to trust one another as much as in a lot of other countries.
+That said, it is doable, especially if you are willing to wait long enough.

-Hitchhiked at midnight from the Sikkim territory into West Bengal with two different cars.
+I hitchhiked at midnight from the Sikkim territory into West Bengal with two different cars.
 The last driver was a very unpleasant experience.
-He was drunk, drinking his vodka and did not speak a word of English.
+He was drinking vodka and did not speak a word of English.
 Anyway, I survived.

-Waited a long time between the rides, but managed to get to the airport in time from my resort.
+I waited a long time between the rides but managed to get to the airport in time from my resort.

-Said to be difficult to many travellers, but I have had mixed experiences.
-I have had many memorable hitchhiking adventures here, including one time where a driver first said no because my bike wouldn’t fit his car.
+Said to be difficult for many travellers, but I have had mixed experiences.
+I have many memorable hitchhiking adventures here, including when a driver first said no because my bike wouldn’t fit his car.
 Then felt sorry for me and came back.

 I hitchhiked from the border of Ceuta to the nearest village after some difficulties.
-Morocco is a cheap country for travellers, and I normally get around by buses.
+Morocco is a cheap country for travellers, and I normally get around by bus.

 I hitchhiked with a mini-bus from Hargeisa Airport to my hotel.
 It was a very short distance of just two kilometres, but very friendly people.

-Hitchhiked in Andalusia a few times.
+I hitchhiked in Andalusia a few times.
 Very easy.
-Wouldn’t do it in or near Barcelona.
+I wouldn’t do it in or near Barcelona.

-I hitchhiked three times near Johannesburg, which is said to be one of the most dangerous cities in the world.
-I was lost with no buses around and only expensive taxis.
-I had no problems, but would probably never do it again in dangerous places.
+I hitchhiked several times near Johannesburg, which is said to be one of the most dangerous cities in the world.
+I got lost with no buses around and only expensive taxis.
+I had no problems but would probably never do it again in such a destination.

-Hitchhiked a few kilometres with a car with no problems to my resort, but would not do it again.
+I hitchhiked a few kilometres with a car with no problems to my resort but I don’t think I would do it again there.
 The buses are very cheap everywhere on the island.

-Difficult, but not impossible depending on your exact spot/ Unsafe:
+Difficult, but not impossible depending on your exact spot

 My advice with America is to be careful where you do it.
-I’ve hitchhiking many times in America, but for some reason, I am always nervous doing it.
+I’ve hitchhiked several times in America, but I am always nervous doing it for some reason.
 I had a bad experience near San Francisco, but a great experience in the countryside of Texas.

-Tried to hitchhike in Erbil, Northen Iraq.
-It had taken a very long time before someone stopped and he wasn’t going in the right direction.
-Ended up in a cheap taxi on the way back to the airport.
+Put out my thumb in Erbil, Northern Iraq.
+It had taken a very long time before someone stopped, and he wasn’t going in the right direction.
+I ended up in a cheap taxi on the way back to the airport.

-Tried to stop 100s of cars in Rhodes, but nobody stopped.
-Had more luck on the island of Corfu, but only after dark.
+I tried to stop 100s of cars in Rhodes, but nobody stopped.
+I had more luck on the island of Corfu, but only after dark.

-I tried to hitchhike near Gatwick Airport for an hour and nobody picked me up.
-I guess the countryside is doable, but haven’t tried yet.
-I did hitchhike with success in Wales, look under “Doable”.
+I tried to hitchhike near Gatwick Airport for an hour, and nobody picked me up.
+I guess the countryside is doable, but I haven’t tried yet.
+I did hitchhike with success in Wales, though.